-My DIY Christmas Advent Calendar (with a Free Printable!)
+DIY Christmas Advent Calendars (with a Free Printable!)

 This post may contain affiliate links, please read my disclosure policy.

 DIY Christmas Advent Calendars are so fun to make and add an extra special touch to the holidays.
 These ideas are two of my favorite ways to create your own calendars for the Advent season!

 I am one of the many that truly loves Christmas.
 Growing up, we always had a birthday cake for Jesus, and made sure to remember the reason for the season.
 I continue to do so as an adult, and I really enjoy everything that Christmas brings.
 The joy and cheer, the music, the decorations.
 It’s all so beautiful to me, and as Oprah would say, “5 star joy!!”.

 Since the month of December can become so saturated with parties and gatherings, having an Advent calendar is a lovely way to take a little moment out of each day to remember the spirit of Christmas.

 I remember having advent calendars growing up, but I haven’t had one in many years.
 Truth be told, I didn’t really know the history of the advent calendar.
 I knew it stemmed back to a saint, but I didn’t realize that originally the advent began much earlier than Christmas.

 Advent is the four-week period beginning on the Sunday nearest the feast day of St. Andrew the Apostle (November 30) through the following three Sundays.
 Historians estimate that Advent, which derives from the Latin word for coming, has been celebrated since the fourth century.
 The period originally began as a time for converts to Christianity to prepare for baptism, but is now more commonly associated with the anticipation of the anniversary of Christ’s birth on December 25.